Design Tips for the Different Shapes and Layouts of Kitchens

 These are combined spaces of kitchen, dining, and possibly the living room with no wall separators in between.
 This layout is in many modern, compact home designs, especially in apartments.

-Design Tips: Select kitchen furniture and floor that are easy to clean as the long area along the kitchen will serve as your food prep, dining, and cooking area.
+Tips: The long area along the kitchen will serve as your food prep, dining, cooking area and more thus furniture and floor selection must cater to the multi-functions.
 For a conducive and efficient workflow, place the basin in between the stovetop and the fridge.
 The basin serves as a separator between the hot and cold areas and gives space to the refrigerator to dissipate heat.
 Adding an island will increase the workspace.

 This layout is often a favourite with cooks as it consists of a back-to-back working space which, makes it convenient for meal preps and cooking.
 However, it is a narrow kitchen, and maximising such a small space can be tricky.

-Design Tips: Matte surfaced tiles in brighter shades, coupled with downlights will make the long kitchen seem wider.
+Tips: A brighter shade of floor and wall, coupled with downlights will make the long kitchen seem wider.
 Opt for open wall shelves on one side for extra storage without closing up the space with wall cabinets.
 Consider having a window at the end of the galley as a window can make a room appear spacious instantly.

 The L-shaped kitchen is one of the most classic layouts as it is adaptable to almost any kitchen size.
 It is easier to work in with separate workspace and cooking area.
 With the correct placing of the kitchen sink, refrigerator, and stove, the L-shaped kitchen has a practical and efficient workflow.

-Design Tips: For a neat-looking kitchen, place wall-hung cabinets as extra storage space.
-Add a dining table in the kitchen and the cabinets will serve as a dining room buffet.
-In a larger kitchen space, adding an island would provide an additional workspace that can be converted to a breakfast area or makeshift bar when needed.
+Tips: For small L-sized kitchens, place wall-hung cabinets as extra storage space to avoid clutter.
+For larger sized kitchens, a multi-purpose kitchen is possible by adding a dining table so that the cabinets will serve as a dining room buffet.
+Adding an island would provide an additional workspace that can be converted to a breakfast area or makeshift bar when needed.

 This layout is often seen in large kitchens and is often combined with the dining area.
 As its name suggests, the U-shaped kitchen comprises of workspace with three adjoining sides.
 They generally provide large working areas and storage space.